dianuhs/finops-lite/README.md

 - repeatable outputs
 - portability across teams and environments

-This makes it suitable both as a standalone analysis tool and as a foundation layer for more advanced FinOps systems.

 ---

 ## Roadmap

-FinOps Lite is the base layer for upcoming tooling, including:
 - Guard Dog – automated cost hygiene and anomaly detection
 - Recovery Economics – cost-to-value analysis and optimization modeling
-- scheduled reporting and alerting

-Each builds directly on the report schema produced by FinOps Lite.

 ---